The Truth About Adult Acne

 How the four components interact is not entirely understood.
-‘We do know they are closely intertwined,’ says Schlosser.
-‘However, acne is complex.
-We are only just starting to unravel the causes.’
+“We do know they are closely intertwined,” says Schlosser.

 Why do we get adult acne?

-“Acne occurs when there is a surge of male-type androgen hormones [namely testosterone and DHEAS],’ explains Dr. Adam Natsheh, a dermatologist at Women’s College Hospital in Toronto.
+“Acne occurs when there is a surge of male-type androgen hormones [namely testosterone and DHEAS],” explains Dr. Adam Natsheh, a dermatologist at Women’s College Hospital in Toronto.
 This is why teenage boys tend to get worse breakouts during puberty than girls, who experience a milder surge of these hormones.
-Other potential causes of adult acne include:

-Some people have more of an immune gene called ‘toll-like receptor 7.’
-When TLR7 genes sense bacteria, they send more white cells than normal to do battle, increasing the risk of inflamed pustules.
-‘There is an unravelling of some people’s immunological response,’ explains Dr. Yves Poulin, president of the Canadian Dermatology Association and an associate clinical professor in the department of medicine at Université Laval.
-‘Their immune systems are attacking follicles and oil glands.’
-Anti-inflammatory medications are the best way to treat this, says Natsheh.
+Some people have more of an immune gene called ‘toll-like receptor 7.
+When TLR7 genes sense bacteria, they send more white cells than normal to do battle, increasing the risk of inflamed pustules.”There is an unravelling of some people’s immunological response,” explains Dr. Yves Poulin, president of the Canadian Dermatology Association and an associate clinical professor in the department of medicine at Université Laval.”Their immune systems are attacking follicles and oil glands.”Anti-inflammatory medications are the best way to treat this, says Natsheh.